OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Background

-The primary motivation of OODIDA is to make automotive big data easier to handle by processing it closer to its source, with the goal of limiting the amount of data that needs to be processed on a central server.
-To illustrate this, we present categories of use cases that occur in practice.
-Note that it would be desirable to perform tasks in those categories concurrently and with increasing numbers of vehicles.
+The main purpose of OODIDA is to make automotive big data easier to handle by processing it closer to its source, with the goal of limiting the amount of data that needs to be processed on a central server.
+To illustrate this idea, we present categories of practical use cases.

 We start with use cases where the central server only collects results from clients, without further off-board processing.
-A straight-forward example is \emph{filtering} on the client, e.g.\ monitoring or anomaly detection.
-We only keep values that fulfill a given predicate, which may allow us to discard most data.
-Another common approach in this vein is \emph{sampling}, where a randomly chosen subset of data is retained.
+A straightforward example is \emph{filtering} on the client, e.g.\ monitoring or anomaly detection.
+Retaining only values that fulfill a given predicate may allow us to discard most data.
+A similar case is \emph{sampling}, where a randomly chosen subset of data is retained.
 However, such tasks may require additional processing.
 A related example is \emph{MapReduce}~\cite{dean2008mapreduce}.
-Consider the standard MapReduce problem of determining word frequency: clients could be tasked with first mapping each word $w$ of the input to the tuple $(w, 1)$.
-Afterwards, clients reduce all those tuples to their respective count $c$, i.e.\ $(w, c)$.
-This is the data that is sent to the server, which, in turn, reduces all incoming data to the final value $(w, c')$, where $c'$ specifies the total count of $w$ in the entirety of the data that has been processed.
-While large-scale MapReduce is hardly the goal of OODIDA, there are use cases that fit this paradigm very well~(cf. Section~\ref{sol:sample}).
+Consider the standard MapReduce problem of determining word frequency: clients first map each word $w$ of the input to the tuple $(w, 1)$.
+Afterwards, they reduce all those tuples to their respective count~$c$, i.e.\ $(w, c)$.
+This is the data that is sent to the server, which, in turn, reduces all incoming data to the final value $(w, c')$, where $c'$ specifies the total count of $w$ in the input.
+Large-scale MapReduce is hardly the goal of OODIDA, but some of its use cases fit this paradigm very well~(cf. Sect.~\ref{sec:usecases}).